403.4 Curriculum: Special Topics

 Special Topic Undergraduate Courses.

-- A 191,291, 391 or 491 course may be offered for a maximum of two semesters, consecutively.
-A course offered more than once must be evaluated during the second semester by the Academic Senate for possible inclusion in the regular departmental curriculum, after which standard procedures for the approval of new courses is to be followed.
+- A special topics course may be offered for a maximum of two consecutive semesters.
+If this occurs, the course must be evaluated by the Academic Senate during the second semester in which it is offered for possible inclusion in the regular departmental curriculum, after which standard procedures for the approval of new courses is to be followed.

 Special Topic Graduate Courses.